jakubhajek/gha-retry-failed-job/README.md

 1. CI workflow runs unit tests + 2 e2e shards
 2. Shard 1 fails on first attempt (simulates spot termination using `GITHUB_RUN_ATTEMPT` env var)
-3. `retry-failed-jobs` job dispatches a separate `retry-failed-jobs.yml` workflow
+3. GitHub fires a `workflow_run` event when CI completes
-4. That workflow polls until CI completes, then calls `reRunWorkflowFailedJobs` API
+4. `retry-failed-jobs.yml` picks up the event and calls `reRunWorkflowFailedJobs` API
 5. Only the failed shard is re-run on attempt 2 — passed jobs are skipped

 ## Expected results